UQ-PAC/BASIL/docs/src/quick-lifting.md

     function inference       load [   0ms]    compute [   0ms]  transform [   0ms]
 +++ gtirb-semantics a.gtirb a.gts
 Lifting
-Successfully lifted 107 instructions in 2.776012 sec (2.774692 user time) (0 failure: 0 unique opcodes) (0.00
-0000 cache hit rate)
+Successfully lifted 107 instructions in 2.776012 sec (2.774692 user time) (0 failure: 0 unique opcodes) (0.00 0000 cache hit rate)
 +++ proto-json.py --auxdata yes a.gts a.json
-+++ cp -r a.out a.relf a.gtirb a.gts a.json a.objdump /nix/store/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee-basil-test-
++++ cp -r a.out a.relf a.gtirb a.gts a.json a.objdump /nix/store/eeeeeeeeeeeeeeeeeeeeeeeeeeeeeeee-basil-test-files
-files
 'a.gtirb' -> '/tmp/basil-out/a.gtirb'
 'a.gts' -> '/tmp/basil-out/a.gts'
 'a.json' -> '/tmp/basil-out/a.json'